josereyes/reyesxyz/README.md

   - The left side contains name, photo, description, social links
   - The right side contains a carousel of portfolio items, either video (which autoplay) or photos.

-  This site is 100% content driven, there is no code change required to add or remove portfolio items

 ### Directory

 ```